adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 If you go to the stacks menu, you will note that both `traefik` and `portainer` are *Limited* control, because these stacks were done outside Portainer.
 From now, we'll create and deploy stacks directly from Portainer GUI.
 {{< /alert >}}

-## Keep the containers image up-to-date ⬆️
+## Some maintenance cluster tools 🐕‍🦺

-It's finally time to test our new cluster environment by testing some stacks through the Portainer GUI.
+It's finally time to test our new cluster environment by testing some stacks through the Portainer GUI !

+### Keep the containers image up-to-date ⬆️

 We'll start by installing [`Diun`](https://crazymax.dev/diun/), a very useful tool which notify us when used docker images has available update in its Docker registry.

 Create the next stack through Portainer :

-{{< highlight host="stack" file="diun" >}}
+{{< highlight host="stack" file="maintenance" >}}

 ```yml
 version: '3'